-About one kilometer to the west from Bangkalan city, East Java province, a food stall stands on the edge of the shore.
-It is Madurasa.
-This stall is located near the mangrove forest spread out along the west side of Madura island.
-Following the instinct to eat, I visited here.
-Soon, the ambiance of mountain range and shore welcomed me.
+About one kilometer to western Bangkalan City, East Java Province, a food stall stands on the edge of the shore.
+It is called Madurasa.
+This stall is located near the mangrove forest spread out along the west side of Madura Island.
+Following the instinct to eat, Warung Fiksi visited the food stall.
+Soon, the ambiance of mountain range and shore welcomed us.

-The stall dishes up us the fresh food from the sea, Madura sea.
-There are shrimps, crabs, snappers, gourami, dorang fish, etc. Like any other seafood restaurants, as a customer you may freely choose the living sea creatures you desire to eat.
-Then, all you have to do is wait your order served in minutes while enjoying the vista of the coast looks out on the Borneo island.
+The stall dishes up us fresh foods from Madura Sea.
+There are shrimps, crabs, snappers, gourami, dorang fish, et cetera.
+Like any other seafood restaurants, as a customer you may freely choose living sea creatures you desire to eat.
+Then, all you have to do is wait your order served in minutes while enjoying the vista of the coast.

-The price, of course, depends on what you have ordered, and the size.
+The price depends on what you have ordered, and the size.
 For a middle size crab, dorang fish or gourami, Ida priced it at 15,000 IDR.
 “The larger one, for example the big crab there, it’s a 20,000 rupiahs,” spoke Ida pointing a living crab in one small pond.
 Those prices include the cooking.

-The art of fish cooking has been Ida’s hobby since a long time ago.
-Furthermore, her husband is a fish supplier for many restaurants in Indonesia, also a fish exporter for few Asian countries.
+The art of fish cooking has been Ida’s hobby since long time.
+Furthermore, her husband is a fish supplier for many restaurants in Indonesia, also a fish exporter for several Asian countries.
 From her husband, Ida knows what type of fish that consumers are looking for.

-First time the idea of setting up Madurasa came up when in every occasion her husband invited his clients to go fishing in a fishpond near the house.
+First time the idea of setting up Madurasa came up was when in every occasion her husband invited his clients to go fishing in a fishpond near their house.
 Ida then cooked the haul.
-Surprisingly, the guests liked it, even addicted to.
-So Ida one day thought, “Why don’t I just open a stall with the fishes as the main menu?”
+Surprisingly, those guests liked it, even addicted to.
+So one day, Ida thought, “Why don’t I just open a stall with the fishes as the main menu?”

 Hence be it.
 Since seven years ago, Ida has been developing her stall.
-Now, people in Madura, especially Bangkalan city, awares of it, so do some travelers.
-Madurasa’s turnover books two million rupiahs each day, maybe twice or three times during the holiday.
+Now, people in Madura, especially Bangkalan City, awares of it, so do some travelers.
+Madurasa’s turnover books two million rupiahs each day, and twice to thrice during a holiday.

 So, if you visit Bangkalan someday, don’t forget to stop by at Madurasa.
 This stall opens from 8:00 to 21:00.
-But I suggest you come before sunset.
-The panorama of shore and mountain is just… wow. [photos by Iksan]
+But we suggest you come before sunset.
+The panorama of shore and mountain is just wow!